fpozzobon/flask/README.md

 ## Quickstart
 Install Flask-PyMongo :
   pip install Flask-PyMongo

+Setup the environment variables : export FLASK_APP=flask_api

+  export FLASK_API_DB_URL=mongodb://localhost:27017/<yourcollection>>
+  Note : databaseUrl is optional, if not used the application will connect to mongodb://localhost:27017/flask

+Populate the database :
+  flask initdb <databaseUrl>
+Note : the database won't be populated if there is already some documents in songs collection

 Run the project :
-    python flask_api.py <databaseUrl>
+  python flask_api.py or flask run
-Note : databaseUrl is optional, if not used the application will connect to mongodb://localhost:27017/flask

 Finally open in your browser http://127.0.0.1:5000.